Stochastic Gradient Descent for Nonparametric Additive Regression: Preliminaries

 We make several comments on the assumptions.
-Assumption 2 imposes upper and lower bounds on the joint density of $\bX$.
+Assumption \ref{asmp:2} imposes upper and lower bounds on the joint density of $\bX$.
 This condition is commonly assumed in other online methods; for example, kernel SGD (Assumption 2 in \cite{4406a3ce-1e59-3ed8-8c25-9f7d75b81f14}), Sieve-SGD (Assumption 2 in \cite{zhang2022sieve}), and online smooth backfitting (Assumption 1 in \cite{doi:10.1080/01621459.2023.2182213}).
+However, in large dimensional settings with dependent covariates, it can be difficult to ensure that the density is uniformly bounded away from zero across all of $[0,1]^p$; in fact, the density may vanish on certain regions of the domain.
+To reflect this, we also consider a relaxed version, stated as Assumption \ref{asmp:2'}, which does not require a uniform lower bound.

-Although the condition is needed for the proofs, as with Sieve-SGD, our simulation results demonstrate that F-SGD remains rate-optimal even when the support of $p_{\bX}$ is strictly smaller than $[0,1]^p$ for a fixed $p$.
-Furthermore, in Section \ref{subsec:univariate}, we provide a theoretical guarantee that F-SGD achieves polynomial rates of convergence even when the input density is not bounded away from zero, as specified in Assumption 2$^{\prime}$.
+Although the stronger Assumption \ref{asmp:2} is required to establish optimal convergence rates, our simulationsâ€”similar to those in \cite{zhang2022sieve}â€”demonstrate that F-SGD continues to achieve near-optimal rates even when the support of $p_{\bX}$ is strictly smaller than $[0,1]^p$.
+Moreover, in Section \ref{subsec:univariate}, we provide a formal result showing that F-SGD achieves polynomial convergence rates even when the input density is not bounded away from zeroâ€”that is, under Assumption \ref{asmp:2'}.

-Assumption 3 is similar to that of \cite{zhang2022sieve}, though we only require $f$ to be in $\mathcal{F}_p$ rather than in a Sobolev ellipsoid.
+Assumption \ref{asmp:3} is similar to that of \cite{zhang2022sieve}, though we only require $f$ to be in $\mathcal{F}_p$ rather than in a Sobolev ellipsoid.
 Note that the boundedness assumption is satisfied for the trigonometric basis described in Section \ref{subsec:space} with $ M = \sqrt{2} $.
 Compared to \cite{doi:10.1080/01621459.2023.2182213}, who also considered an additive model, we do not require each component function to be twice continuously differentiable.
 In Section \ref{subsec:additive}, we will establish an oracle inequality within the hypothesis space $\mathcal{F}_p$.
 This inequality will recover the optimal rate when we restrict $f$ to be within the the space of the sum of $p$ univariate Sobolev ellipsoids.